falcosecurity/falco-website/content/en/blog/falco-modern-bpf/index.md

 The modern BPF probe also supports multiple architectures by design.
 The actual targets are `x86_64`, `arm64`, and `s390x`, but new ones can be added at any time.

 If you have a project that needs BPF instrumentation for one of these architectures you could simply link the Falco libraries (`libsinsp`, `libscap`) to obtain a working solution out of the box.
+We would to thank [Hendrik Brueckner](https://github.com/hbrueckner) for the huge help he gives in reviewing and implementing the multi-arch support!

 > At this moment, we ship Falco for `x86_64` and `arm64` architectures only, due to their popularity in the community.